 1. Apply a generous amount of glass cleaner to the glass.
 The goal is to completely cover the surface.
 If you’re worried your glass cleaner is going to run onto the flooring, your mirror frame, or another surface, you can cover it before cleaning.

 2. Let the glass cleaner sit for at least 10 seconds, although 30 seconds or even a little longer is better.
 As the glass cleaner sits on the surface, it will lubricate the glass and slowly start to remove any accumulated grime.

-3. Lubricate your first cleaning rags – the detailing cloth – by spraying some of your glass cleaner on it.
+3. Lubricate your first cleaning rags – the detailing cloth – by spraying some of your glass cleaners on them.
 This will create a smooth surface that makes it easy to remove spots on the glass.

 4. Take your lubricated cleaning rags and start wiping across the surface, cleaning from side to side.
 Keep doing this until every part of the glass is cleaned – you really want to make sure you don’t miss any spots.
 These rags aren’t the best at sucking up all the excess moisture and residue that’s left from your cleaning product, but this isn’t their job anyway.
 The next step – the secret trick glass experts use – will take care of the residue.

 5. Next, use your dry microfibre cloth and wipe all the remaining residue off the glass.
 To do this, start at the top and then buff the glass in a circular motion.
 Work your way all the way down to the bottom with the same circular technique.
 As you buff the glass, you’re picking up any leftover moisture and you’re getting the glass completely spot-free.
 It’s this step that creates that desired sparkling clean look.

 Here are some pro tips that can help to make cleaning your glass even easier.